-3.3.3 Usability Study for Gridded-Response Items
+3.3.3 Usability Study for Technology Enhanced Items

 As part of the Accountability and Curriculum Reform Effort (ACRE) initiative and the redesign of the end-of-grade and end-of-course assessments in 2011, the NCDPI conducted a usability study on new item types with the goal to make assessments more authentic and engaging to students.
-The usability study for math was on Gridded Response (GR) items.
+The usability study for ELA was on computer-based technology-enhanced (TE) items.
 The evaluation criteria centered on aspects of accessibility, user-friendliness, and authenticity of construct measured.
-While the new item type hold promise to improve student engagement, appeal of the assessment and to minimize possibility of guessing, it does require extra development safeguards to ensure that the items appear and function as intended while minimizing the introduction of construct irrelevant variance.
-Also, there needs to be evidence that the scoring protocol is accurate and all responses are scored properly and that students with less computer skills are not disadvantaged.
-A usability study allowed test developers to observe students interacting with the new items and provided valuable feedback on the improvement, design and selection of GR items.
+During the exploratory phase, the NCSTP looked at several varieties of TE items with their functionalities such as click-and-drag features, hot-spot features, special graphics, audio, or video.
+While these hold promise to improve student engagement and appeal of the assessment, they do require extra development safeguards to ensure that the items appear and function as intended while minimizing the introduction of construct irrelevant variance.
+Also, there needs to be evidence that the scoring protocol is accurate and all responses are scored properly, and that students with minimum computer skills are not disadvantaged.
+A usability study allowed test developers to observe students interacting with these new items and provided valuable feedback on the improvement, design and selection TE items.